 This guide assumes basic familiarity with both Hadoop MapReduce and Avro.
 See the Hadoop documentation and the Avro getting started guide for introductions to these projects.
-This guide uses the old MapReduce API (org.apache.hadoop.mapred).
+This guide uses the old MapReduce API (org.apache.hadoop.mapred) and the new MapReduce API (org.apache.hadoop.mapreduce).

-1 Setup
+1. Setup